 Compression garments must be worn only upon recommendation of a physician.
 They must be adjusted by a specialist.

 People with lymphedema can be reimbursed for a portion of the cost of multi-layer bandages and compression garments.
-To find out more, check out the Compression Garments Program for the Treatment of Lymphedema page on the Régie de l’assurance maladie du Québec (RAMQ) website.
+To find out more, check out the Compression garments for lymphedema page on the Régie de l’assurance maladie du Québec (RAMQ) website.

 If left untreated, lymphedema can:

-- Cause the part of the body affected to swell up to 3 times its original size
+Cause the swelling of the part of the body affected

 You can reduce the risk of lymphedema by following these recommendations: